 My son is rather advanced.
 I guess it runs in the family.
 We might have him tested when he starts public school so he can have the extra attention/help he needs.
 But right now he is in a Montessori preschool so they just follow his lead and don’t require testing.

-By 9 months he was walking, by 12 months he was doing his own laundry – I had to help him reach the soap dispenser of course (and it wasnt really just his laundry cause who actually still separates loads these days, com’mon).
+By 9 months he was walking, by 12 months he was doing his own laundry from his own curiosity) – I had to help him reach the soap dispenser of course (and it wasnt really just his laundry cause who actually still separates loads these days, com’mon).

 At 15 months the doctor wanted to send him to a speech therapist because he wasn’t talking; And he must’ve understood what they meant – because by 20 months (before ever seeing a specialist) he could say over 200 words, understand far more than that, and was piecing together sentences and syllables and letters.